patrickl92/AudioChecklistSOPs/README.md

 ### B737_SAS

-Represents the checklist that are used by SAS Scandinavian Airlines.
+Represents the checklists that are used by SAS Scandinavian Airlines.
 Supported aircrafts:
 * Zibo Mod B737-800
 * LevelUp B737-600
 * LevelUp B737-700